 Clinical Laboratory Science (Medical Lab Science, new name 2018-19 Academic Year)

-The Clinical Laboratory Science program includes three years of prescribed study at Wright State University and a one-year clinical laboratory curriculum in a clinical laboratory science program accredited by the American Medical Association Council on Medical Education through the National Accrediting Agency of Clinical Laboratory Sciences, (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL.
+The Bachelor's Degree in Clinical Laboratory Science program includes three years of prescribed study at Wright State University and a one-year clinical laboratory science program which is accredited by the National Accrediting Agency of Clinical Laboratory Science (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL.
 60018.
 Upon successfully completing the program, students receive the Bachelor of Science in Clinical Laboratory Science degree.
-They also become eligible to take the national certification examination given by the Board of Certification for Medical Laboratory Scientists (ASCP) and the CLS examination administered by the National Certification Agency for Laboratory Personnel.
-Through special arrangements, students may obtain their clinical education in other programs of clinical laboratory science accredited by the NAACLS, after they receive approval from the chair of the Department of Biological Sciences.
+They also become eligible to take the Board of Certification exam given by the American Society of Clinical Pathologists (ASCP).
+While passing the ASCP BOC exam is not required to pass the MLS program, it is a nationally recognized credential most employers in the field desire for their employees.

 In the fall semester of their preclinical year, students apply, through the department, for admission into the clinical laboratory program.
 Criteria used to determine admission include the academic record, letters of recommendation, and results of a personal interview.
 The number of positions in each class for the clinical year program is limited.